 ISRO to kick off launch mission in 2022 with PSLV-C52 on Feb 14

-EOS-04 is a Radar Imaging Satellite designed to provide high-quality images under all weather conditions for applications such as agriculture, forestry & plantations, soil moisture & hydrology and flood mapping.
+"The countdown process of 25 hours and 30 minutes leading to the launch would commence at 04:29 hours on February 13, 2022, after the authorisation by the Launch Authorisation Board," the ISRO said.

-"The countdown process of 25 hours and 30 minutes leading to the launch would commence at 04:29 hours on February 13, 2022 after authorisation by the Launch Authorization Board," the ISRO said.
+Meanwhile, ISRO said INSAT-4B has undergone post-mission disposal (PMD) at the end of its life, followed by decommissioning on 24 January 2022, to comply with the UN and the Inter-Agency Space Debris Coordination Committee-recommended space debris mitigation guidelines.

 "The finally achieved orbit is about 340 km above GEO altitude in perfect compliance with IADC guidelines for space debris mitigation of GEO objects", ISRO said.